 And then Manfred explained the refrigerator to her.

 At six, they walked down Fantic to the Main Drag and turned south towards the Downside, towards Yung Man’s.
 They were both wearing jeans; Manfred’s were tailored and tight, and Lower’s cuffs bagged up on the top of her Earth Shoes.
 Over wonton soup and pork fried rice, they told each other their stories of their lives.
 Their versions, at least.
-Manfred paid–Lower offered, but he pursed his lips and looked at her under lowered eyelids–and then they walked back up the Main Drag to Sylvester Street, where they turned east and walked towards the gaggle men in suits and women in dresses holding signs.
+Manfred paid–Lower offered, but he pursed his lips and looked at her under lowered eyelids–and then they walked back up the Main Drag to Sylvester Street, where they turned east and walked towards the gaggle of men in suits and women in dresses holding signs.
 One of them had a bullhorn.
 Her name was Brannie Dade.
-It was the first little bit of night, and the fireflies had were out.
+It was the first little bit of night, and the fireflies were out.

 Lower would have stopped walking–she did not like confrontation and still had a black eye–but Manfred grasped her upper arm and said,

 “Stay with me,” and his chin and chest were jutting out, his blue eyes like a storm.
-She ducked her head down, tucked her long black hair behind her ear with the arm Manfred did not have hold of.
+She ducked her head down, tucked her long brown hair behind her ear with the arm Manfred did not have hold of.
 Lower Montana was not five feet tall; she never would be.
 She was wearing too many rings and no longer had a home, but the man who had taken her in told her not to be afraid and so she decided not to be.

 She said to Manfred out of the side of mouth,